Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 -------------------------------------------------------------------------------------------------------------------------------------
 **Abstraction:**

+- Abstraction is a fundamental concept of object-oriented programming that is used to hide the implementation details and show only the essential features of an object.
+It helps in reducing programming complexity and increasing efficiency.

+Abstract Classes can have both Abstract methods (methods without a body) and normal method (non-abstract methods) : Abstraction can be achieved with either abstract classes or interfaces.
+An abstract class is a restricted class that cannot be used to create objects; to access it, it must be inherited from another class1.
+An abstract method can only be used in an abstract class, and it does not have a body1.
+The body is provided by the subclass (inherited from).

+Example:

+Java

+// Abstract class

 Giving flexibility to the child classes to implement existing methods based upon use case.
 Abstract methods do not have a body.
 Showing only the required information.
 - If a class contains, one or more Abstract method, the class has to be made abstract.
 ```